 In Mexico, the situation was a bit more complex due to the pandemic and the fact that appointments were not given.
 We had to email the consulate to request an emergency appointment due to the fact we wanted to return to the US and we got it, but the caveat of that was that they mailed us our CRBA so we didn’t have to drive all the way back, but could only issue us a same-day emergency passport valid for 1 year.
 Once we got back to the US we basically reapplied for the regular passport.

-Both parents and a baby need to attend the interview at the consulate.
+Both parents and the baby need to attend the interview at the consulate.
 Both times it was a very standard interview asking my husband (the citizen) about his presence in the US, our story, why was the baby born abroad and so on.

 The interviewer will tell you then and there that you’re fine and CRBA will be mailed.
 The decision is made instantly.